 You should regularly review your staff turnover rate.
 Looking at who the employees that leave actually are, when did they leave and why did they leave?
+Make sure to track changes in staff turnover rates against changes you make to the business.
 You may start noticing trends across teams or the whole business that you can then start to work on.

 On the other hand, if your low performers are leaving, you could stand to gain by enjoying better employee engagement, productivity and profits.
-If the majority of your employee leavers are low performing this may be an indication that you’re hiring the wrong people in the first.
+If the majority of your employee leavers are low performing this may be an indication that you’re hiring the wrong people in the first place.

-The way you look at who leaves your business is otherwise referred to as regretable and un-regretable leave.
+The way you look at who leaves your business is otherwise referred to as regrettable and non-regrettable leave.

-Un-regretable leave means they you don’t regret that their employment ended.
-It’s kind of a good thing.
+This means you don’t regret dismissing an employee.
+It’s a good thing.
 This may be because they weren’t a good fit for your business or they weren’t performing up to standard.